-- 9.4 In addition to documenting information about an identification, the administrator should preserve as evidence: - 9.4.1 The written copy of the instructions signed and dated by the witness and the administrator; and - 9.4.2 All photographs shown to the witness, including any identified, signed, and dated by the witness.
+- 9.3.4 Any other facts or circumstances that would help contextualize or explain the witness' selection. - 9.4 In addition to documenting information about an identification, the administrator should preserve as evidence: - 9.4.1 The written copy of the instructions signed and dated by the witness and the administrator; and - 9.4.2 All photographs shown to the witness, including any identified, signed, and dated by the witness.

-PROCEDURES FOR CONDUCTING PHOTO ARRAYS APPENDIX
+PROCEDURES FOR CONDUCTING PHOTO ARRAYS

+APPENDIX

 For decades, law enforcement agencies at the federal, state, and local levels have used varying practices for the identification of suspects by eyewitnesses to crimes, while researchers have studied the science of human perception underlying eyewitness identification.
-In recognition of advancements in scientific knowledge and changes in practice, the National Academies of Science (NAS) convened a committee of experts to evaluate eyewitness identification procedures and, in 2014, published a report summarizing its findings entitled, Identifying the Culprit: Assessing Eyewitness Identification.
-Although acknowledging that more research is still needed, the committee concluded that "a range of [identification] practices has been validated by scientific methods and research and represents a starting place for efforts to improve eyewitness identification procedures."2
+In recognition of advancements in scientific knowledge and changes in practice, the National Academies of Science (NAS) convened a committee of experts to evaluate eyewitness identification procedures and, in 2014, published a report summarizing its findings entitled, Identifying the Culprit: Assessing Eyewitness Identification.1 Although acknowledging that more research is still needed, the committee concluded that "a range of [identification] practices has been validated by scientific methods and research and represents a starting place for efforts to improve eyewitness identification procedures."2

 This appendix provides a brief explanation of both the research and practical experience behind several of the procedures outlined earlier in this memorandum.
 This summary is not meant to be exhaustive, in part because research continues to advance on eyewitness identification procedures, including photo arrays.
 Furthermore, the described procedures are only exemplary and do not create an enforceable right in any civil or criminal matter.
-The intent of this summary is to provide law enforcement agents and prosecutors an understanding of the reasons behind several of the procedures that either are not widely known or were not addressed in a prior publication on eyewitness identification from the
+The intent of this summary is to provide law enforcement agents and prosecutors an understanding of the reasons behind several of the procedures that either are not widely known or were not addressed in a prior publication on eyewitness identification from the National Institute of Justice.3